-In ConTEXt we use either \normalprotected or \unexpanded because the later was the command we used to achieve the same results before $\varepsilon$ -TEX introduced this protection primitive.
+In $ConT_EXt$ we use either \protected or \unexpanded because the later was the command we used to achieve the same results before ε -T_EX introduced this protection primitive.
+Originally the \protected macro was also defined but it has been dropped.